stackovercode/Embedded-Systems_MiniProject2022/README.md

 # Embedded-Systems_MiniProject2022
-This is the combine code for the embedded systems project files.
+This is the combine code for the embedded systems mini project.